 People have some funny OCD when it comes to times and dates.
 I can remember my mother used to keep a calendar that doubled as an antique ordainment on the desk, and every day she would walk up the stairs, roll the wooden lever to reveal the next month’s date.
-It seemed as though this was one of her ways to try to slow her life down a bit, to make sure she didn’t miss a day, or to least make sure she was consciously aware of them.
+It seemed as though this was one way of trying to slow her life down, to make sure she didn’t miss a day, or to at least make sure she was consciously aware of them.

 Being my own boss and someone with next-to-no-life outside of work, that’s about as close to caring about clocks as it gets.
 But now and then there will still come a time when I have something important to attend, and so I’ll need an alarm—an alarm that I keep forgetting to replace.
-There is no clock in my room, I usually just look at my laptop, which stays on all the way until I have fallen asleep, and then will turn itself off, thanks to my wonderful skills which have programmed it that way.
+There is no clock in my room, I usually look at my laptop, which remains turned on, all the way until I have fallen asleep, then will turn itself off, thanks to Windows 10 which allows me to program it that way.
 It’s all I ever need, until that once a year day comes along where I need an alarm.

 You can use Windows 10’s built-in alarm feature to set your alarms if you like so you don’t need to have an alarm clock anymore.
 It’s not a viable solution for people who don’t keep their computers on when they are sleeping because the alarm only works when the computer isn’t sleeping which is why the old-fashioned alarm clock as a self-contained item on your nightstand is still a better choice for most sleepers.

-That said, there are other times when people want to use alarms that fall outside of waking up from a full night’s sleep, and many of those occasions could be times when a computer, laptop or tablet is not currently in a sleeping state.
+That said, there are other times when people want an alarm that fall outside of waking up from a full night’s sleep, and many of those occasions could be times when a computer, laptop or tablet is not currently in a sleeping state.
 Those times would make perfect sense to delve into the alarm that Microsoft offers in Windows 10.

 If you’re wishing for a better reminders experience, you can use the alarm feature that Windows 10 has for your reminders as well.
-Perhaps it’s a given that people would, and that’s why they haven’t created a separate app for it.
+Perhaps it is a given that people would, and that is why they have not created a separate app for it.
 The alarm application lets you change the name of the alarm, so you can remind yourself just what exactly the alarm going off is for in case you forget or want to set the alarm for different things.
-For example, if you wanted an alarm set to remind yourself to take the turkey out of the oven in two hours and forty-five minutes, you can label your alarm “Turkey in the oven, ” and that’s what you’ll see when the alarm eventually sounds.
+For example, if you wanted an alarm set to remind yourself to take the turkey out of the oven in two hours and forty-five minutes, you can label your alarm “Turkey in the oven,” and that’s what you’ll see when the alarm eventually sounds.

 You can also set alarms that double as reminders for different things at the one time.
 There’s no limit to how many alarms you can have going off over the course of the day; the only thing is you can have one alarm per minute, because the alarm doesn’t allow for seconds.